computer-lab/computerlab.io/source/_posts/office-space-considerations.md

   or is there a keypad?
 What is the policy for access?
 Can your people get in when they want to?

 - What is the quality of the windows?
+Northern/Southern exposure?

+- What is the heating/cooling system?

 - Is there roof access?